Football: City crush Stoke with magnificent seven, Palace stun Chelsea

 Bernando Silva's first City strike, in the 78th minute, made it 24 goals in his team's last five league games.

+They are first team to net 29 goals in the first eight games of an English top-flight campaign since Everton in 1894-95 and Guardiola said: "We can always do better but I cannot deny today was the best performance since I arrived here.

+"I am here to win, I am not here to entertain, but this is the way we want to play.
+Our confidence is high."

-Bottom of the table Palace had lost their opening seven league games without scoring a goal, the worst start to a season in English top-flight history.
+Bottom club Palace had lost their opening seven league games without scoring a goal, the worst start to a season in English top-flight history.

 But stunningly it was Chelsea who were the victims as they finally ended that goal drought at Selhurst Park.